Missouri House votes to pare down school voucher bill

-JEFFERSON CITY, Mo.
-(AP) — The Missouri House in an unusual move Tuesday passed a pared-down school voucher bill after a similar measure when to the governor's desk last week.
+JEFFERSON CITY, Mo. -- The Missouri House in an unusual move Tuesday passed a pared-down school voucher bill after a similar measure went to the governor's desk last week.

-The main provisions of both bills would create a tax credit program to pay for kids to go to K-12 private schools.
+The main provisions of both bills would create a tax credit program to pay for children to go to K-12 private schools.

 The original bill would have capped tax credits at $50 million for the first year of the program.
 The cap would increase to keep up with inflation, topping out at $75 million.